vulhub/vulhub/wordpress/pwnscriptum/README.md

 docker-compose up -d
 ```

-Because Mysql initialization need a little time, so please wait.
-After initialization success, visit the site, set the administrator username and password to use it (the database is configured and not automatically updated).
+Because Mysql initialization needs a little time, so please wait.
+After initialization succeeds, visit the site, set the administrator username and password to use it (the database is configured and not automatically updated).

 ## Expliot